 Measurements come into play particular with the following types of accessories:

 Let’s take a look at how these items are typically measured.
 Again, you’ll have to consult the particular designer of the item you are buying, but this should help guide you.

 Collars are usually designed to fit a size range, with the smallest size being from the end of the collar’s buckle to the center of the first hole in the collar.
 Conversely, the largest size would be from the end of the collar’s buckle to the center of the last hole in the collar.
-Ideally, your pup’s neck measurement would be comfortably in the middle of the range, but that is not always possible.
+Ideally, your pup’s neck measurement would be comfortably in the middle of the range (1), but that is not always possible.
 Note: this works for bark collars and training collars, too.

 Harness measurements usually rely on the girth of your pup’s chest.
 Again, these products may be a range of sizes, and you’ll ideally want a product for which your dog’s chest measurement falls comfortable within the specified range.